-In general, complaints are handled within the school.
-A complaint can be made by a person or by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+In general, complaints are handled within the school and after a concern has not been satisfactorily resolved.
+A complaint can be made by a person or by a third party acting on behalf of a complainant, as long as they have appropriate consent to do so.